khartinger/mqtt4home/md/m4h506_Vue_Mqtt2_Lamp_e.md

    * The file `main.ts` creates the app element which is displayed in `index.html`.
    * `App.vue` represents `<CiMain>` and contains css elements that can be used throughout the project.
 ---
-The left part of the display represents the actual program:
+The left part of Fig. 2 represents the actual program:
 * The `MqttClient.ts` file contains the `MqttClient` class, which contains all the methods for communicating with the MQTT broker.
 * The file `MqttClientInstance.ts` creates the object `mqttClientInstance`, where every controller that wants to receive MQTT messages has to register.
 Symbolically, this is represented by the switches in _Fig.
 2_: No registration means no sending of MQTT messages.